 I had my arms around her one second later, and my first chaste kiss led on to another, much more passionate one..

-This is my story of my family.
-It's a pretty ordinary family - there's me and my wife, 2 small children, 5 adult children all of whom have left home, 7 grandchildren, one dog & one cats.
+It's a pretty ordinary family - there's me and my wife, 2 small children, 5 adult children all of whom have left home, 8 grandchildren, one great grandchild and one dog.